I didn’t think I’d have to write a blog about a kitchen renovation in a four year old build but here were are.

 Now to my favourite new addition to our kitchen – our new sink and tap.

-We switched to a single sink which is the same size as our previous sink without the division but it is also deeper.
+We switched to a single sink which is deeper than our previous one.
 It has been fantastic and served the exact purpose we wanted.
 My very talented husband who has absolutely no trade experience what-so-ever, plumbed the sink himself with the help of some Youtube tutorials.
 He is very good at doing things like that; he did all of our storm water by hand, dug out our backyard, paved, laid grass, the list goes on …